How to Decorate while Poor

 We all want to live in a beautiful home.
 We all want to be surrounded by our favourite possessions but, unfortunately, sometimes our budget does not allow a shopping spree at Anthropologie.
 Whether you are a student, a poor twenty-something post-grad or a struggling thirty-something or beyond, you should never compromise your design due to your restrictive budget.
 There are some people who seem to have a natural knack for finding treasures; ones that seem to transform their spaces into an interesting web of stories.
 We would all love to live in one of the pages of an IKEA magazine but our need to eat always drives us into the grocery store rather than Home Outfitters.
 Just because you have no money does not mean you cannot live in a beautiful home surrounded by beautiful things, it is all about decorating while poor.

-There is nothing more important than the three R's when decorating on a strict, nearly non-existant, budget.
+There is nothing more important than the three R's when decorating on a strict, nearly non-existent, budget.
 It's time to adjust your perception of great stuff and resolve yourself to the fact you may need to put a little work in before it is ready to go into your space.
 I am sure you have heard the old adage, "One man's garbage is another man's treasure"?
 Good, because it is about time you started living by it.
 Local thrift shops, second hand stores and yard sales are fantastic places to meander through on a Saturday morning or lazy Sunday afternoon.
 The key is to take your time and shop for what each piece could be, with a little work.

 I have been accused in the past of being somewhat of a decorating snob but since moving-out I was forced to pack-up my snobbery, at least until I have enough money to justify it.
 The hardest thing for me to learn was that though the establishment may look dirty, rundown and a 'credible' front for a drug and prostitution ring it did not mean the items inside were not worth looking at.
 Though, with that said, I would caution against buying furniture from anywhere that looks extremely dirty; unless you have the money to have pieces professionally cleaned, bedbugs are not house guests you care to entertain.